kevicency/ReactJSDay-Verona-Slides/script.md

 And as we all know, a global state makes developers sad!

 And there is no real solution to that problem.
-There are Archtiecture Guidelines that some of you might know and Preprocessors that some of you might use.
+There are Architecture Guidelines for CSS that some of you might know and Preprocessors that some of you might use.
 But they do not solve the problem of global state, they only make it more manageable.